ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 This top level vCon object is also contained as described in the [signed](#signed-form-of-vcon-object) and [encrypted](#encrypted-form-of-vcon-object) forms of the vCon.
 The selection of the JSON format enables interchange between application and lower layers of the network stack, critical for enablement of analysis of conversations.
 The signed form of vCon is defined in [](#signed-form-of-vcon-object) using [JWE] to provide integrity and proof of the conversation data.
-The encrypted form of vCon is defined in [](#encrypted-form-of-vcon-object) to provide complete privacy of the conversationaldata.
+The encrypted form of vCon is defined in [](#encrypted-form-of-vcon-object) to provide complete privacy of the conversational data.
 Partial privacy or data minimization can be provide for a vCon using the [redacted](#redacted) construct.

 # Unsigned Form of vCon Object